Find Your Perfect School

 - Aviation Electronics Technology

 Go for a Spartan College AAS in Aviation Flight degree, and it may well be the best 17 months of your journey as a commercial pilot!

 What do Commercial Pilots do?

-Commercial Pilots generally do not expect scheduled flights like an Airline Pilot does.
-They often fly when needed… and at the spur of the moment notice sometimes.
+Commercial Pilots generally do not expect scheduled flights as an Airline Pilot does.
+They often fly when needed… and at the spur of the moment notice, sometimes.

 Other duties include:

 - Checking aircraft before and after each flight